rozenn-pineau/Drought-paper/README.md

 #export
 write.table(new_mat, "/scratch/midway3/rozennpineau/drought/ancestry_hmm/gemma_gwas/relatedness_matrix_geno_ordered.txt", sep = "\t", col.names = F, row.names = F)
 ```
+### Analyzing associated sites in R and correcting p-values

 We analyzed the runs from different probability cutoffs (0.5 to 0.9) and different NA content tolerance in GEMMA command line (0.05 -default-, 0.1 and 0.2).
 We compared QQplots and Manhanttan plots from GWAS with and without covariate (ancestry and genotype-based relatedness matrices).